osct/knowledge-base-for-wordpress/docs/amCharts-plugin.rst

 Use WordPress Plugin page to search and install the amCharts plugin.

 If you choose to install in manually, make sure all the files from the downloaded archive are placed into your /wp-content/plugins/amcharts/ directory.

+After the installation, you'll just have to activate the amcharts-charts-and-maps plugin.

 **Usage**